troglobit/watchdogd/README.md

 > see `./configure --help`

-`watchdogd` is tailored for Linux systems and builds against most modern C libries.
+`watchdogd` is tailored for Linux systems and builds against most modern C libraries.
 However, three external libraries are required: [libite][], [libuEv][], and [libConfuse][].
 Neither should present any surprises, all of them use de facto standard `configure` scripts and support `pkg-config`.
-The latter is used by the `watchdogd` `configure` script use to locate requried libraries and header files.
+The latter is used by the `watchdogd` `configure` script use to locate required libraries and header files.

 The common `./configure --some --args --here && make` is usually sufficient to build `watchdogd`.
 But, if libraries are installed in